Checkpoint inhibitor therapy

 B. Stable disease, followed by a slow reduction in overall tumor burden.

 C. Initial increase in size of tumor before demonstrating treatment response.

 D. Appearance of new lesions after treatment initiation, followed by treatment response.

-For example, a clinical response to immunotherapies can initially manifest conventional progressive disease (PD).
-This is called “pseudoprogression” and could mean a response after an increase in tumor burden or tumor size, or a response during or after the appearance of new lesions (see Figure 3).
+A clinical response to immunotherapies can, for example, initially manifest conventional progressive disease (PD).
+This is called pseudoprogression and could mean a treatment response after an identified increase in tumor burden or tumor size, or a response during or after the appearance of new lesions (see Figure 2).

 Pseudoprogression has a reported incidence of 7% in melanoma, and much lower rates (1.5–3%) in epithelial malignancies.
 Explanations for pseudoprogression are either a transient infiltration of the tumor with immune cells, accounting for the increase in size on imaging, or the tumor may actually undergo continued growth until the immune system is sufficiently augmented to initiate tumor destruction.

 Figure 3 illustrates an example of the tumor burden dynamics in three melanoma cases treated with a PD-1 inhibitor.
 It shows how the tumor initially grows, and later decreases in size to reach partial response.Pseudoprogression means that following the RECIST 1.0 standard could become a misleading way of assessing anti-tumor response to these treatments.
 Both the assessment standard and supporting imaging methods to detect pseudoprogression needed to be revisited.